JuliaML/MLDataPattern.jl/docs/index.rst

 subtle problems in this selection process, and to reduce variance of the performance estimates, it is quite common to employ some kind of **repartitioning strategy** on the training data.
-Of course the partitioning itself is just one part of such a model selection process, since we still have to somehow compute and compare the performance.
+Of course, the partitioning itself is just one part of such a model selection process, since we still have to somehow compute and compare the performance.
 However, it is an important step that is needed to make the most of the available data.
 So important in